-The provider maintains a quality assurance system comprised of valid data from multiple measures, including evidence of candidates' and completers' positive impact on P-12 student learning and development.
-The provider supports continuous improvement that is sustained and evidence-based, and that evaluates the effectiveness of its completers.
-The provider uses the results of inquiry and data collection to establish priorities, enhance program elements and capacity, and test innovations to improve completers' impact on P-12 student learning and development.
+The provider maintains a quality assurance system that consists of valid data from multiple measures and supports continous improvement that is sustained and evidence-based.
+The system is developed and maintained with input from internal and external stakeholders.
+The provider used the results of inquity and data collection to establish priorities, enhance program elements, and highlight innovations.

-Council for the Accreditation of Educator Preparation (June 2016)
+Council for the Accreditation of Educator Preparation (2022)

-Mississippi Educator Code of Ethics - Standards of Conduct

-Standard 1: Professional Conduct

-An educator should demonstrate conduct that follows generally recognized professional standards.

-- 1.1.
-Ethical conduct includes, but is not limited to, the following: - a.
-Encouraging and supporting colleagues in developing and maintaining high standards - b.
-Respecting fellow educators and participating in the development of a professional teaching environment - c.
-Engaging in a variety of individual and collaborative learning experiences essential to professional development designed to promote student learning - d.
-Providing professional education services in a nondiscriminatory manner - e.
-Maintaining competence regarding skills, knowledge, and dispositions relating to his/her organizational position, subject matter and pedagogical practices - f.
-Maintaining a professional relationship with parents of students and establish appropriate communication related to the welfare of their children. - 1.2.
-Unethical conduct includes, but is not limited to, the following: - a.
-Harassment of colleagues - b.
-Misuse or mismanagement of tests or test materials - c.
-Inappropriate language on school grounds or any school related activity

-- d.
-Physical altercations - e.
+Mississippi Educator Code of Ethics - Standards of Conduct Standard 1: Professional Conduct An educator should demonstrate conduct that follows generally recognized professional standards.
+1.1.
+Ethical conduct includes, but is not limited to, the following: a.
+Encouraging and supporting colleagues in developing and maintaining high standards b.
+Respecting fellow educators and participating in the development of a professional teaching environment c.
+Engaging in a variety of individual and collaborative learning experiences essential to professional development designed to promote student learning d.
+Providing professional education services in a nondiscriminatory manner e.
+Maintaining competence regarding skills, knowledge, and dispositions relating to his/her organizational position, subject matter and pedagogical practices f.
+Maintaining a professional relationship with parents of students and establish appropriate communication related to the welfare of their children.
+1.2.
+Unethical conduct includes, but is not limited to, the following: a.
+Harassment of colleagues b.
+Misuse or mismanagement of tests or test materials c.
+Inappropriate language on school grounds or any school related activity d.
+Physical altercations e.
 Failure to provide appropriate supervision of students and reasonable disciplinary actions.